habibis/help.jabref.org/en/Groups.md

 ### Mixing refining groups with including groups

 If a refining group is a subgroup of a group that includes its subgroups -- the refining group's siblings --, these siblings are ignored when the refining group is selected.

+## Group-Icons

+By default, a label-outline icon is assigned to a new group.
+But it is possible to customize both the icon and it's color in the "edit group" dialog.
+To assign a color you can use either regular expressions or a hex color code (e.g. "red" is recognized the same way as 0xff0000ff).
+Finally, you can change the icon by using a corresponding label from the Material Design Icons.
+You can find the list here: https://materialdesignicons.com/.
+If the label of your chosen icon includes hyphens, you have to substitute each with an underscore (e.g. change "label-outline" to "label_outline").
+If the label is not recognized, the default icon will be used.